-We had mixed feelings about the comfort and mobility of this pair.
+We have mixed feelings about the comfort and mobility of this pair.
 There's no question that the softshell like material is comfortable and stretchy, and it moves with you more than a pair with less elastane or spandex, like the Marmot Lobo's.
-However, the cut of the leg was very slim in the size that we tested it in, and combined with the convertible zipper placement at the bottom of the thighs, we felt that both our comfort and mobility was impacted.
-The zippers are an un-stretchy band in an otherwise stretchy leg, and without them we surely would have had greater range of motion.
-The tightness of the zipper on the legs was just plain annoying as well.
+However, the cut of the leg is very slim and combined with the convertible zipper placement it impacted our comfort and mobility.
+The zippers are an un-stretchy band in an otherwise stretchy leg, and without them, we surely would have a greater range of motion.
+The tightness of the zipper on the legs is just plain annoying as well.

-The ability for these pants to turn into Bermuda shorts definitely ups their versatility score.
-There is no way to secure a crop length, though, and the fabric is so soft that when you try and roll up the legs they don't stay that way for long.
-They are lightweight enough for hot days, but might feel a bit too light in colder weather.
-Also, due to the tight fit it would be hard to layer under this pair.
+The ability for these pants to turn into Bermuda shorts increases their versatility score.
+There is no way to secure a cropped length though, and the fabric is so soft that when you try and roll up the legs, they don't stay that way for long.
+They are lightweight enough for hot days but might feel a bit too light in colder weather.
+Also, due to the tight fit, it's hard to layer under this pair.

 These pants are lightweight and highly breathable, though they didn't feel quite as breathable as the Mountain Hardwear Dynama, perhaps because of the tight cut.

 The Ferrosi are well-made pants with double-stitched seams and heavy-duty snaps at the waist.
 The material is thin though, and while we didn't experience any issues during testing, it probably wouldn't take much butt-scootching on some desert sandstone to wear a hole in this pair.